pdyba/lambdalizator/README.md

 `COGNITO_ALLOWED_CLIENTS` Allowed Cognito clients id's.
 String in format "id1,id2,id3".
 Used for verifying IdToken signature.\
 `PRINT_TRACEBACK` More verbose errors.
 Defaults False (set as "0" or "1").\
 `LOGGING_LEVEL` For logging level.
 Defaults INFO.\
+`EXPIRATION_KEY` for defining the expiration key used in authorization default "expires-at"
 ---
 **NOTE**